riasvdv/statamic-redirect/DOCUMENTATION.md

 php artisan vendor:publish --tag=statamic-redirect-config
 ```

+### Logging errors

+By default, Statamic Redirect will create error logs, you can disable this by setting the `log_errors` config value to `false`.

 ### Create entry redirects

 By default, Statamic Redirect will create redirects when the URI of an entry changes.
 You can disable this by setting the `create_entry_redirects` config value to `false`.